Grand National 2024 tips, best bet and how to pick the winner

 Unlike normal handicaps which are completely tied to official ratings, the Grand National is assessed as a standalone contest by the BHA handicappers.
 They have the job of merging the ratings of British and Irish challengers into one field.
 Official ratings carry huge weight in these deliberations but factors such as course form and previous Grand National performance also come into this assessment.

-The weights for this year’s race were announced on February 20 and will be fixed until the race is run.
-This means rises or falls in a horse’s official rating have no impact upon the weight they carry in the Grand National – something that Corach Rambler took advantage of in last year’s race.
+The weights for this year’s race were announced on February 20 and is fixed until the race is run.
+This means rises or falls in a horse’s official rating have had no impact upon the weight they carry in the Grand National – something that Corach Rambler took advantage of in last year’s race.

 Stay ahead of the curve with our carefully sourced Grand National betting offers for 2024, find them all here along with Grand National tips and odds to help you through the week